-An aggregate of 2,497,152 shares of Common Stock are reserved for issuance upon the exercise of outstanding options granted to employees and directors of the Company pursuant to the 1996 Plan and the Incentive Plan.
-In November 1997, the Company registered on a registration statement on Form S-8 the shares of Common Stock issuable upon the exercise of options granted pursuant to the 1996 Plan and the Incentive Plan.
-Accordingly, shares issued upon exercise of such options are freely tradeable, except for any shares held by an "affiliate" of the Company.
+An aggregate of 2,318,127 shares of Common Stock are reserved for issuance upon the exercise of outstanding options granted to employees and directors of the Company pursuant to the 1996 Plan.
+After the Offerings, the Company intends to file a registration statement on Form S-8 to register the shares of Common Stock issuable upon the exercise of options granted pursuant to the 1996 Plan and the Incentive Plan.
+Accordingly, shares issued upon exercise of such options will be freely tradeable, except for any shares held by an "affiliate" of the Company.

+Prior to the Offerings, there has been no market for the Common Stock.
 No predictions can be made of the effect, if any, that sales of shares of Common Stock or the availability of shares for sale will have on the market price prevailing from time to time.
 Nevertheless, sales of significant amounts of Common Stock or the perception that such sales may occur could adversely affect the prevailing market price of Common Stock, as well as impair the ability of the Company to raise capital through the issuance of additional equity securities.
 See "Risk Factors--Shares Eligible for Future Sale; Potential for Adverse Effect on Stock Price; Registration Rights."

-Notwithstanding the foregoing, in connection with the Offerings, the Selling Shareholders, certain existing shareholders, the Company, its executive officers and directors and the THL Group (holding an aggregate of approximately 13.5 million shares of Common Stock upon consummation of the Offerings) have agreed, subject to certain exceptions, not to directly or indirectly (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, for the sale of or otherwise dispose of or transfer any shares of Common Stock or securities convertible into or exchangeable or exercisable for Common Stock, whether now owned or thereafter acquired by the person executing the agreement or with respect to which the person executing the agreement thereafter acquires the power of disposition, or file a registration statement under the Securities Act with respect to the foregoing or (ii) enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of the Common Stock whether any such swap or transaction is to be settled by delivery of Common Stock or other securities, in cash or otherwise, without the prior written consent of Merrill Lynch & Co. on behalf of the Underwriters for a period of 90 days after the date of this Prospectus, other than (i) the sale to the Underwriters of the shares of Common Stock under the Underwriting Agreement, (ii) upon the exercise of outstanding stock options or (iii) the issuance of options pursuant to the Company's stock option plans.
+Notwithstanding the foregoing, in connection with the Offerings, the Company, its executive officers and directors, the Lee Group and certain other shareholders (holding an aggregate of approximately 20 million shares of Common Stock upon consummation of the Offerings) have agreed, subject to certain exceptions, not to directly or indirectly (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant for the sale of or otherwise dispose of or transfer any shares of Common Stock or securities convertible into or exchangeable or exercisable for Common Stock, whether now owned or thereafter acquired by the person executing the agreement or with respect to which the person executing the agreement thereafter acquires the power of disposition, or file a registration statement under the Securities Act with respect to the foregoing or (ii) enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of the Common Stock whether any such swap or transaction is to be settled by delivery of Common Stock or other securities, in cash or otherwise, without the prior written consent of Merrill Lynch & Co. on behalf of the Underwriters for a period of 180 days after the date of this Prospectus, other than (i) the sale to the Underwriters of the shares of Common Stock under the Underwriting Agreement, (ii) upon the exercise of outstanding stock options or (iii) the issuance of options pursuant to the Company's stock option plans.

-In connection with the Recapitalization, the THL Fund and other affiliates of THL Co. which purchased shares of Common Stock pursuant to the Recapitalization, certain other shareholders of the Company and the Company entered into the Shareholders Agreement.
+In connection with the Recapitalization, the Lee Fund and other affiliates of THL Co. which purchased shares of Common Stock pursuant to the Recapitalization, certain other shareholders of the Company and the Company entered into the Shareholders Agreement.
 The Shareholders Agreement provides for certain restrictions on transfer of the shares beneficially owned by the parties thereto.
-The Shareholders Agreement also provides that, subject to certain limitations, the THL Group and their permitted transferees have demand registration rights with respect to their shares of Common Stock.
-The THL Group and certain other shareholders also have certain piggy-back registration rights.
-See "Risk Factors--Shares Eligible for Future Sale; Potential for Adverse Effect on Stock Price; Registration Rights."
+The Shareholders Agreement also provides that, subject to certain limitations, the Lee Group and their permitted transferees have demand registration rights with respect to their shares of Common Stock.
+The Lee Group and certain other shareholders also have certain piggy-back registration rights.
+See "Risk Factors--Shares Eligible for Future Sale; Potential for Adverse Effect on Stock Price; Registrations Rights" and "Certain Relationships and Related Transactions."